 Jacob’s Promise Didn’t Look Like a Blessing

 In biblical culture, a father’s blessing was sacred.
-Once spoken, it was believed to carry divine authority and fulfillment.
+Once spoken, it was believed to carry divine authority for fulfillment.

 Isaac even requested his favorite meal before giving the blessing so that he could pray from a place of joy and sincerity.